- All Brands

 Custom Job Streams

 You can build customized procedures using different programs and commands.
 For example, group your jobs for weekly, monthly, and annual closings to ensure that programs run in the correct sequence and you'll never have to worry about processing errors.
-Or, use Robot/SCHEDULE with Robot/SAVE, the backup and recovery software, to schedule and automate your daily backups.

-Event-driven scheduling takes automation beyond calendars.
+Dependency processing using an event-driven schedule takes automation beyond calendars.
 Your schedule runs automatically based on events completing—the completion of Event A triggers the start of Event B. This makes your schedule more efficient because you don’t have to build in large gaps of time to “allow” for late-running or slow-starting jobs.
 The result—your schedule is more fluid, more flexible, and runs more smoothly with fewer errors.

 Business Process (Workload) Automation